 So now you’re probably saying, ‘ok…then what is?!’

-Your Metabolism – a common scapegoat, do you ever have that feeling that you just have a slower metabolism?
+A common scapegoat, do you ever have that feeling that you just have a slower metabolism?
 Your metabolism (resting metabolic rate) is the amount of energy your body requires to simply function.

 Things to keep in mind – if you lose weight, restrict calories, or lose muscle mass this will negatively impact your metabolism.
 If you’re holding onto weight even though you feel you’re doing “everything right” there is the slim possibility that you have a thyroid issue.

-(1)Hypothyroidism effects 4.6% of the US population over age 12 and can make it difficult to change your weight.
-If you suspect something is off, definitely get it checked out.
+Hypothyroidism effects 4.6% of the US population over age 12 and can make it difficult to change your weight.
+If your thyroid isn’t functioning optimally, get it checked.

-Aside from a thyroid issue, your metabolism is not likely the problem when it comes to reaching your personal best dancer’s body.
+Aside from a thyroid issue, your metabolism is not likely the problem when it comes to reaching your personal best dancers’ body.
 When you find the food plan that is best for your body (just yours, no one else’s) your metabolic rate will work for you and help you get to where you want to be.

 Yes, there are certainly dancers who are fast metabolizers.
-These tend to be the people who are always eating and always bouncing off the walls with energy and they stay super thin.
+These tend to be the people who are always eating and always bouncing off the walls with energy and they easily stay super thin.
 If you’re not that person, it’s ok (I’m certainly not)!
 You can still reach your body goals.

 More and more nutritional research points to the fact that our genes are malleable.
 Certain ones can be turned on or off depending on your food choices.